patashish704/pandoc-complete/README.md

 ## Pre-requisites

-This plugin was developed on a Linux Box and uses `grep` and `sed` programs.
-These are available by default on most Linux distributions, but double check just to be sure.
-On OSX and Windows machines, you may need to manually install these two programs.
+`Pandoc-complete` is written in pure Vimscript.
+No other installation is required to be able to use this plugin.

 ## Installation

-Use your favorite plugin manager to install this plugin, which is recommended because you can easily keep all your plugins updated.
+Use your favorite plugin manager to install `pandoc-complete`, which is recommended because you can easily keep all your plugins updated.

-If you wish to manually install this plugin using vim's native plugin manager, you can do so using the following steps:
+If instead you wish to manually install `pandoc-complete` using vim's native plugin manager, you can do so using the following steps:

 - `mkdir -p ~/.vim/pack/myplugins/start`
 - `cd !$`